snoek09/snoek09.github.io/source/_posts/2019-08-17-am8-conversion.md

 - mainboard: [Anet A8 board version 1.7](http://s.click.aliexpress.com/e/Tk7sSCY); added fuse and 24 volt support
 - [12v to 5v step down converter](http://s.click.aliexpress.com/e/rbeaPT6); power Pi Zero from power supply
 - 8mm braided cable sleeve

+All 3d printed parts are listed in a [AM8 Thingiverse collection](https://www.thingiverse.com/snoek09/collections/am8).

 *This post contains AliExpress affiliate links, which means I receive a commission if you click a link and purchase something.
 While clicking these links won't cost you any extra money, they will help me keep this site up and running.
 Thank you for your support.*